14 May - 7 November 2004

 The Queen's Gallery, Buckingham Palace

 The Royal Collection contains one of the world's finest groups of Dutch 17th-century paintings.
 Among the most enduringly popular images in Western Art, these pictures have for centuries been admired for their harmonious compositions, close observation of detail, subtle light effects and meticulous finish.
-The 51 outstanding examples selected for the exhibition embrace genre scenes, portraits, still lifes, history paintings, landscapes and seascapes.
-They include works by the great masters of the period, among them Rembrandt's jewel-like Christ and St. Mary Magdalene at the Tomb and his Portrait in a flat cap of 1642, luminous landscapes by Aelbert Cuyp, and Johannes Vermeer's enigmatic A lady at the virginals with a gentleman.
+The 51 outstanding examples selected for the exhibition embrace genre scenes, portraits, still-lifes, history paintings, landscapes and seascapes.
+They include works by the great masters of the period, among them Rembrandt's jewel-like Christ and St. Mary Magdalen at the Tomb and his Self-Portrait of 1642, luminous landscapes by Aelbert Cuyp, and Johannes Vermeer's enigmatic A Lady at the Virginals.

 Genre painting - the depiction of everyday life - flourished in the newly formed Dutch United Provinces, its popularity closely linked with the creation of a national identity.
 While artists such as Frans van Mieris the Elder, Gabriel Metsu and Gerard ter Borch show the preparation of food, eating and drinking, and the enjoyment of music inside the home, Isaac and Adriaen van Ostade choose the more rumbustious world of the tavern and peasant cottage as their subject-matter.
 A more intimate and poetic domesticity is encountered in the works of Pieter de Hooch and Vermeer.
 Here the viewer is encouraged to delight in the beauty of a simple interior or a sunlit courtyard - the reflections on glass and metal, and the textures of fabrics and fruit, brick and earth.